 Some backpack manufacturers make packs that have non-traditional lids and pack bag closures.
 For example, Gossamer Gear uses an Over-the-Top flap on the Mariposa Backpack that covers the top of the pack-bag but is sewn onto the pack-bag in front and has a zippered map pocket inside it for storage.

 The Sierra Designs Flex Capacitor also has a non-traditional flip-up hatch that seals the top of the pack bag but does not have a top lid pocket.
-Both of these packs are simpler than a roll-top closure but lack the ability to carry much extra gear like a more traditional top lid.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Both of these packs are simpler than a roll-top closure but lack the ability to carry much extra gear like a more traditional top lid.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.